 Owing to the city's excellent public transport system, it's unlikely that expats will require a car to get around in Tokyo.
 If anything, driving in Tokyo can be more of a hassle; navigating the city in a car can be especially difficult due to heavy traffic congestion and the confusing mass of narrow streets, which aren't always clearly marked.
 Additionally, parking in Tokyo can be expensive and difficult to find.

-Those who do wish to drive will generally need an international driver's permit, at least initially.
+If you decide to drive in Tokyo, you'll usually need an international driver's permit, at least initially.
 Nationals of certain countries may use their licence from home as long as they have it officially translated into Japanese.
 To obtain a permanent Japanese licence, practical and written tests may be necessary.

 Useful links